All Blogs

 The Bottom Line

-Protecting your web application and server resources can be challenging with growing numbers of threat vectors.
+Protecting your web application and server resources can be challenging with the growing number of threat vectors.
 Attackers are always looking for new kinds of vulnerabilities to attempt a data breach.
 However, you can win this cat race by using a sophisticated web app security scanner – ZeroThreat, which can help you detect emerging security risks.

-It automates vulnerability detection and enables you to identify OWASP Top 10 security risks including SSRF and beyond.
+It automates vulnerability detection and enables you to identify OWASP Top 10 security risks, including SSRF and beyond.
 You can leverage shift left with ZeroThreat by integrating it into your SDLC to ensure secure APIs and applications from the outset.

 With an AI-powered scanning engine, ZeroThreat can identify common and hard-to-detect vulnerabilities with a high rate of accuracy.
 It can uncover vulnerabilities with zero false positives.
 Get faster scanning speed and priority-based results on our DAST platform to streamline your AppSec process.